file-tools/file-compression/README.md

 # PNGQuantDatePreservation
- Preserve original creation date when using PNGQuant
+ Preserve original creation date when using PNGQuant - [GH Link](https://github.com/ReessKennedy/Compression-Enhancer)

 ## What ⚡
 Adds date preservation to the popular PNG QUANT compression algorithm when running on a mac.